100 Notable alumni of

 -

-Douglas W. Owsley is an American anthropologist who is head of Physical Anthropology at the Smithsonian's National Museum of Natural History (NMNH).
-He is regarded as one of the most prominent and influential archaeologists and forensic anthropologists in the world in some popular media.
+Douglas W. Owsley is an American anthropologist who is the curator of Biological Anthropology at the Smithsonian's National Museum of Natural History (NMNH).
+He is a respected and well-known forensic anthropologist and archaeologist who has been involved in several high-profile investigations.
 In September 2001, he provided scientific analysis at the military mortuary located at Dover Air Force Base, following the 9/11 attack in Washington, D.C.
 The following year, the US Department of Defense honored him with the Commander's Award for Civilian Service for helping in the identification of 60 federal and civilian victims who died when American Airlines Flight 77 hit the Pentagon.

 -